practicalli/project-templates/resources/practicalli/service/root/README.md

 ## Format Code

-Check the code format before pushing commits to a shared repository, using cljstyle to check the Clojure format and MegaLinter to check format of all other files.
+Check the code format before pushing commits to a shared repository, using cljstyle to check the Clojure format, MegaLinter to check format of all other files and kaocha test runner to test the Clojure code.

 Before running the `pre-commit-check`